 Photo coming soon . . .

 Naima J. Neghmouche was born in El-oued, Algeria; she is the second in a family of nine siblings.
 She lived in France for few years and then decided to move to Washington where she met her husband, who also attends Eastern Washington University.
 She is graduating in Spring 2012 with a major in International Affairs- concentration on Global Security, and a minor in Sociology.
-Her loving husband Quinn Griffith is the reason she came to EWU, and he is very supportive of her in pursuing graduate studies.

 She has conducted a research paper: "Understanding Al-Qaida in Maghreb in Algeria: How Does AQIM Fit within the Algerian Political and Social Structure?", mentored by Dr. Robert Sauders, Anthropology, Geography, and History Department, Eastern Washington University, Cheney.